After the Baker household Adeline continues up Bath Street towards the Market Place. leading us to a row of three premises, just below the Almshouses.

 (Born in 1854 Richard’s first daughter was registered as Eleanor Holyoake Riley).

-The 1861 census finds his family in Granby Street but he soon moved into Bath Street where he traded for the most of the rest of his life — although the 1891 census shows him at Jessop Street in Codnor, though still trading at Bath Street.
+The 1861 census finds Richard’s family in Granby Street but he soon moved into Bath Street where he traded for the most of the rest of his life — although the 1891 census shows him at Jessop Street in Codnor, though still trading at Bath Street.

 In November of the previous year he had been given an excellent character reference by two Ilkeston magistrates … and he needed it !!